The Dos & Don’ts of Recruiting

 Wahoo, they’ve accepted your offer!
 Now what?
 Don’t cut off communication and just assume this person is good to go for day one.
 You’ve spent all this time getting to know the candidate and nurturing them throughout the interview process; now is arguably the most important time to remain engaged with them as they look to join your company in a couple of days or weeks.

 Do: Check in as the start date approaches

 Keep that chain of communication going, and at this point, it should be highly personal check-ins.
 This will help them feel confident, prepared for their start, happy about their decision, and the perfect way to close out their overall experience with being hired at your company.

 This week’s blog post was written by our Account Executive, Marie Repucci.
-If you’d like to get in touch with Marie regarding any of your hiring needs for 2022 you can send her an email at email@example.com!
+If you’d like to get in touch with Marie regarding any of your hiring needs, send her an email at firstname.lastname@example.org!